 The Growth of Cursing

-For centuries, vulgarity was used primarily by the unlearned – those who never learned to read or who had little or no education.
+For centuries, vulgarity was used primarily by the unlearned – those who never learned to read or had little or no education.
 They picked up such words from other unlearned people, some of them in the backwoods areas of our country.
-Those who did have the privilege of an education did not use such language – at least not in public.
+Those with the privilege of education did not use such language – at least not in public.
 Originally, the media would not reproduce curse words in print.
-There was the danger that women and children would see or hear such words and be made vile because of them.
+The danger was that women and children would see or hear such words and be made vile because of them.

 This appears to have been a fear that was justified.
-Today, many women and children think they are more socially acceptable when they use every vile word they can think of.
+Today, many women and children think they are more socially acceptable when using every vile word.
 Children are applauded by other children on the streets of our cities when they come up with a lewd reference to sex.

-The mass media – newspapers, radio, motion pictures – made themselves slowly available to spread filthy language across the world.
+The mass media – newspapers, radio, motion pictures – made themselves slowly available to spread filthy language worldwide.
 Until 1938, moviegoers were not subjected to vulgarity; it all began – as they shockingly discovered – with the movie “Gone With the Wind,” in which Clark Gable cursed in the presence of Vivian Leigh.
-That started a snowballing effect in the use of profanity in movies; now, the situation is hopeless.
+That started a snowballing effect in using profanity in movies; now, the situation is hopeless.
 Even movies suggested for general audiences contain vile and lewd words.